Pesegato/BigBanana/README.md

         BBFocusTraversal bbft = new BBFocusTraversal();
         myspatialonscreen.addControl(bbft);

+Create a `Control` which implements `BBFocusTarget`.
+This is for getting visual feedback of the focus gained, lost etc.
-Then you must add each focusable item to the virtual square:
+Then you must add this `Control` to each focusable and finally you must add each focusable item to the virtual square:

         addFocusable(Spatial target, int row, int column, int width, int height)